 Why Memory Training Matters

 Memory is the cornerstone of all cognitive function.
-Every skill you've ever learned, every face you recognize, every decision you make — all depend on your brain's ability to encode, store, and retrieve information efficiently.
+Every skill you've learned, every face you recognise, every decision you make — all depend on your brain's ability to encode, store, and retrieve information efficiently.
 Yet memory is often the first cognitive ability to decline with age, stress, or lack of mental stimulation.

 The Science of Memory Training